 tract.
 Insoluble fiber is considered a "noncarbohydrate carbohydrate" since the

-components that make up insoluble fiber are lignins, cellulose, and
+components that make it are lignins, cellulose, and

 hemicelluloses.
 All of these compounds form the structural parts of plants and